 Opportunities for improvement exist at every stage of supply chain management, from integrated planning tools to distributed manufacturing models.
 The needs will be highly dependent on the process, but also on the treatment itself (maybe your patients are still able to travel, for example).

-Solutions to reduce the COGs!
+Solution to reduce the COGs: automation

-I have mentioned why investors are reluctant to invest in automation before clinical validation of a treatment.
+I’ve mentioned why investors are reluctant to invest in automation before clinical validation of a treatment.
 But let’s say that has been tackled and you have found a lot of money: automation clearly is the way the go to:

 - Decrease operator variability

 How will you tackle this automation?

 What?
 There are COTS automates??
 Then why did I make you go through all this text?
 Because they are not perfect for each situation.

 Two possible integrated automates are Miltenyi’s prodigy or Lonza’s cocoon.
 Both aim to reduce labor cost in manufacturing while minimizing the risk of contamination by developing a fully integrated ‘GMP-in-a-box’ automates.

 Without the need for sterile connections in between process steps, the process can remain closed from start to finish without any contamination risk.